mozilla/addons-server/docs/topics/install/docker.rst

 Can't access the web server?
 ----------------------------

-Check you've created a hosts file entry pointing ``olympia.dev`` to the relevant IP address.
+Check you've created a hosts file entry pointing ``olympia.test`` to the relevant IP address.

 If containers are failing to start use ``docker-compose ps`` to check their